 Vocal Dynamics: Definition of Singing Dynamics + 5 Tips

-Vocal dynamics in singing: You must never underestimate the importance of using various vocal dynamics to enhance your performance.
+Using various vocal dynamics whilst singing can greatly enhance your performance.
 Singing dynamics are a tool that all artists can use to bring a performance alive, convey emotion and prevent their performance from being static.

 There are many ways to incorporate vocal dynamics into your performance, from simple things such as increasing volume and varied harmonies to changing phrases and delivery.